athanasso/restaur-ant_api/README.md

 To install the backend you need the NestJS CLI utility `npm i -g @nestjs/cli`
 Then, you may install the project with `npm install` and run it with `npm start run`

+## Testing

+The backend provides e2e tests that test all the endpoints with `npm run test:e2e`.